Ku Klux Klan: Resistance and decline

 Many groups and leaders, including prominent Protestant ministers such as Reinhold Niebuhr in Detroit, spoke out against the Klan, gaining national attention.
-The Jewish Anti-Defamation League was formed in the early 20th century in response to attacks on Jewish Americans, including the lynching of Leo Frank in Atlanta, and to the Klan's campaign to prohibit private schools (which was chiefly aimed at Catholic parochial schools).
+The Jewish Anti-Defamation League of B'nai B'rith was formed in the early 20th century in response to attacks on Jewish Americans, including the lynching of Leo Frank in Atlanta, and to the Klan's campaign to prohibit private schools (which was chiefly aimed at Catholic parochial schools).
 Opposing groups worked to penetrate the Klan's secrecy.
 After one civic group in Indiana began to publish Klan membership lists, there was a rapid decline in the number of Klan members.
 The National Association for the Advancement of Colored People (NAACP) launched public education campaigns in order to inform people about Klan activities and lobbied in Congress against Klan abuses.
 After its peak in 1925, Klan membership in most areas began to decline rapidly.
 Specific events contributed to the Klan's decline as well.
 In Indiana, the scandal surrounding the 1925 murder trial of Grand Dragon D. C. Stephenson destroyed the image of the KKK as upholders of law and order.
 By 1926 the Klan was "crippled and discredited".
 D. C. Stephenson was the grand dragon of Indiana and 22 northern states.
 In 1923 he had led the states under his control in order to break away from the national KKK organization.
 At his 1925 trial, he was convicted of second-degree murder for his part in the rape, and subsequent death, of Madge Oberholtzer.
 After Stephenson's conviction, the Klan declined dramatically in Indiana.

 The historian Leonard Moore says that a failure in leadership caused the Klan's collapse:

 Stephenson and the other salesmen and office seekers who maneuvered for control of Indiana's Invisible Empire lacked both the ability and the desire to use the political system to carry out the Klan's stated goals.
 They were uninterested in, or perhaps even unaware of, grass roots concerns within the movement.
 For them, the Klan had been nothing more than a means for gaining wealth and power.
 These marginal men had risen to the top of the hooded order because, until it became a political force, the Klan had never required strong, dedicated leadership.
 More established and experienced politicians who endorsed the Klan, or who pursued some of the interests of their Klan constituents, also accomplished little.
 Factionalism created one barrier, but many politicians had supported the Klan simply out of expedience.
 When charges of crime and corruption began to taint the movement, those concerned about their political futures had even less reason to work on the Klan's behalf.